LMCache/LMIgnite/docs/source/tutorials/chatbot.rst

 Chatbot Integration
 ===================

-Learn how to integrate LMCache Cloud with your chatbot application using the endpoint and API key from the LMCache Cloud UI.
+Learn how to integrate LMIgnite with your chatbot application using the endpoint and API key from the LMIgnite UI.

 Getting Started with Chatbot Integration
 ----------------------------------------

-Once you have obtained your endpoint URL and API key from the LMCache Cloud web interface, you can easily integrate caching into your chatbot application.
-The following tutorial demonstrates how to set up a simple chatbot that leverages LMCache Cloud for improved response times and reduced API costs.
+Once you have obtained your endpoint URL and API key from the LMIgnite web interface, you can easily integrate caching into your chatbot application.
+The following tutorial demonstrates how to set up a simple chatbot that leverages LMIgnite for improved response times and reduced API costs.

 .. raw:: html